Sustainment Experiments: The PLOT

 Modesty creates success.
 Balance and adjust things by cutting through pride and complication.
 Reduce what is overdeveloped.
 Don’t try to advance yourself.
 Beware of conceit and arrogance.
 Be consistent and resilient.
 Don’t follow policy.
 Do the right thing.

-The potato crop was harvested by the Loy Association in August and planted with Sainfoin a crop that points a way to a possible future.
-This animal fodder was the subject of O’Mahony’s film Speculative Optimism.
-Once used widely in Europe and fell out of use with the industrialisation of agriculture.
-It grows in drought conditions, fixes nitrogen in the soil, reduces methane emissions in cattle, increases the uptake of protein in animals, and is an anti-parasitic of particular benefit for sheep who are all-but immune to most wormers.
-Moreover, Sainfoin is loved by bees, cultivated in France specifically because of the highly prized honey from the flowers.
-Sainfoin will produce for five years or more without re-planting or disturbing the fragile soil ecology and will be planted in the potato plot’s footprint in 2022.
+The potatoes were harvested in 2021, and in the ridge’s footprint, Sainfoin, a crop that points the way to a possible future, was planted in The PLOT.
+Sainfoin is an animal fodder, that was once grown widely in Europe, falling out of use with the industrialisation of agriculture.
+It grows in drought conditions, fixes nitrogen in the soil, reduces methane emissions in cattle, increases protein uptake in animals, and is an anti-parasitic of particular benefit for sheep, who are all but immune to most wormers.
+Sainfoin is loved by bees, cultivated in France precisely because of the highly prized honey from the flowers.
+Sainfoin was also the subject of O’Mahony’s film Speculative Optimism.
+A sister project, The PLOT 2, was made for the Gangwon Triennale, Korea, in 2021.

 A series of PLOT Talks began in 2022.
 A recording of the first event in June with Paul Totterdell of Cotswold Seeds, a presentation from agricultural management and policy specialist, economist, writer and advisor Stuart Meikle, and farmer Suzanna Crampton is available to listen to here, and slides PaulTotterdell_Sainfoin_OMahony.pptx and an account of the event by Caitriona Devery here: The PLOT at VISUAL Sainfoin and Regenerative Agriculture

 The PLOT is supported by VISUAL Carlow, Ireland